How to Save Money While Traveling Abroad: Top Budget Tips

 Use Free Wi-Fi

-You can find free Wi-Fi in lots of places like airports, cafes, hotels, and public spaces.
-Before you travel, it's a good idea to find out where you can get free Wi-Fi, so you don't have to use your mobile data all the time.
-Just remember that public Wi-Fi isn't always secure.
-To keep your info safe, think about using a Virtual Private Network(VPN) when you're on a public network.
+You can find free Wi-Fi in many places.
+Think airports, cafes, hotels, and public spots.
+Before you travel, learn where to get free Wi-Fi.
+This helps you avoid using mobile data all the time.
+Remember, public Wi-Fi is not always secure.
+To keep your info safe, use a virtual private network (VPN) on public networks.

 Think About Global Coverage Plans

-**Pocket Wi-Fi Might be the answer**
+Pocket Wi-Fi Might Be the Answer

 Watch Out for Apps That Use a Lot of Data